tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

          * APSServiceTracker, without causing a deadlock.
          */
         boolean threadStart() default false;
     }

+Do note that for the _serviceSetupProvider()_ another solution is to use the _@BundleStart_ (see below) and just create instances of your service and register them with the BundleContext.
+But if you use _@OSGiServiceProvider_ to instantiate and register other "one instance" services, then using _serviceSetupProvider()_ would look a bit more consistent.

 **@OSGiService** - This should be specified on a field having a type of a service interface to have a service of that type injected, and continuously tracked.
 Any call to the service will throw an APSNoServiceAvailableException (runtime) if no service has become available before the specified timeout.
 It is also possible to have APSServiceTracker as field type in which case the underlying configured tracker will be injected instead.

 If _required=true_ is specified and this field is in a class annotated with _@OSGiServiceProvider_ then the class will not be registered as a service until the service dependency is actually available, and will also be unregistered if the tracker for the service does a timeout waiting for a service to become available.
 It will then be reregistered again when the dependent service becomes available again.
 Please note that unlike iPOJO the bundle is never stopped on dependent service unavailability, only the actual service is unregistered as an OSGi service.
 A bundle might have more than one service registered and when a dependency that is only required by one service goes away the other service is still available.

     public @interface OSGiService {

         /** The timeout for a service to become available.
 Defaults to 30 seconds. */ String timeout() default "30 seconds";

         /** Any additional search criteria.
 Should start with '(' and end with ')'.
 Defaults to none. */ String additionalSearchCriteria() default "";

+        /**
+         * This should specify a Class implementing APSActivatorSearchCriteriaProvider.
+If specified it will be
+         * used instead of additionalSearchCriteria() by instantiating the Class and calling its method to get
+         * a search criteria back.
+This allows for search criteria coming from configuration, which a static
+         * annotation String does not.
+         */
+        Class<? extends APSActivatorSearchCriteriaProvider> searchCriteriaProvider() default APSActivatorSearchCriteriaProvider.class;

         /** If set to true the service using this service will not be registered until the service becomes available. */ boolean required() default false;
     }

 **@Managed** - This will have an instance managed and injected.
 There will be a unique instance for each name specified with the default name of "default" being used if none is specified.
 There are 2 field types handled specially: BundleContext and APSLogger.
 A BundleContext field will get the bundles context injected.
 For an APSLogger instance the 'loggingFor' annotation property can be specified.
 Please note that any other type must have a default constructor to be instantiated and injected!

     public @interface Managed {

         /**
          * The name of the instance to inject.
 If the same is used in multiple classes the same instance will
          * be injected.